johnaziz57/circle/Readme.md

 ﻿### TODO

-1. Handle multiple recording happening at the same time case (stop the recording of other fields)
+1. Save/Register the new hotkeys after they have changed
+1. Move the recording logic within the clearable textbox
+1. Fix textbox background colour doesn't change back when pressing ESC
-1. Give the text box different background when recording
+1. Allow only one non-modifier key when recording shortcuts
-1. Give the text box a different value when it is waiting for recording
 1. Make sure the sender of any events is `ClearableTextBox` instead of the inner component like TextBox or CheckBox
-1. Save/Register the new hotkeys after they have changed
 1. Make better icons for the app
 1. When recording, remove the keys when key up event happens
-1. Allow only one non-modifier key when recording shortcuts

 ### Done